25 min read

 But some don't.

-If you're building systems where state changes cascade through multiple components, where derived values need to stay synchronized, or where manual coordination is becoming a maintenance burden - signals might solve real problems for you.
+If you're building systems where state changes cascade through multiple components, where derived values need to stay synchronized, or where manual coordination is becoming a maintenance burden - Signals might solve real problems for you.

 Frontend developers recognize the pattern immediately.
 They've dealt with forgetting to trigger updates when state changes, or having component state get out of sync.
 Signals solve the "forgot to update X when Y changed" class of bugs.